Einstein Victor Center for the Prevention of Jewish Genetic Diseases

 - You or your partner are considering becoming pregnant

 Carrier screening is a blood or saliva test used to identify mutations in genes for specific diseases that are severe and where the test has a high detection rate.
 The American College of Medical Genetics and Genomics provides guidelines for optimal screening protocols.
 Clinical geneticists and OB/GYNs agree the HexA blood test for Tay-Sachs is the best way to identify almost all Tay-Sachs carriers.
 This test cannot be done on saliva.

 A genetic counselor will provide you with the results of your testing and a report will be provided.
-It takes four to six weeks to receive this information.
+It takes four weeks to receive this information.
 Your results are confidential, protected by the 2008 Genetic Information Nondiscrimination Act (GINA) which provides federal protection from genetic discrimination by health insurers or employers.
 You will receive a copy of your results that you should share with your doctor(s).